Fasero11/TFG-IRS-2024/README.md

 ## How to Run

-1. Create a folder.
+1. Create a parent folder.
 Inside the folder, create a `src` subfolder.
 2. Clone the repository inside the `src` folder.
-3. From the initial folder (where `src` is located), run:
+3. From the parent folder (where `src` is located), run:

     ```bash
     colcon build --symlink-install